christiamenrique/DotNet_Server/Readme.md

-# Admin Page(Run4It)
+# C# Admin server with .NET Core
-This project is an admin page for the eCommerce website (Run4It).
-This page allows the admin to utilize the CRUD methods for any product.
+This application has a .NET C# REST API backend that fetches data from a MySQL DB that interacts with a React Application that allows you create new entries, read, delete, and update to the MySQL DB.

 ## Demo
-Below is a demo of the admin page utilizing CRUD methods.
+Below is a demo of the page utilizing CRUD methods.

 ### Read
 ![](diagram/demo/read.gif)